samhains/samhains.github.io/_projects/2077-open-internet-archive.md

 date: 2017-12-08 11:37:34 +0000
 ---

 2077: Open Internet Archive is an interactive art installation set in a possible future where the internet has been reduced to an archive in a pile of trash.
-The piece is an interface for a speculative internet - a possible outcome from the corporatisation of online space.
+The piece is an interface for a speculative internet; a possible outcome from the corporatisation of online space.

 ![](/assets/2077/1.jpg)